eblairmckee/conjure-icons/README.md

 # @blairwitch/conjure-icons

-A CLI tool and library to generate React Icon components from SVG files.
-Converts your SVG files into fully typed React components with proper TypeScript support.
+A CLI tool and library to conjure fully typed React Icon components from SVG files with proper Typescript support, and CSS custom properties --because why not?

 ## Features

 - ✨ Converts SVG files to React components
-- 🎯 Generates TypeScript types
+- 🎯 Generates TypeScript types and IconMap
-- 🎨 Uses `currentColor` for dynamic coloring
+- 🎨 Configurable styling with CSS variables
 - 📦 Can be used as a CLI tool or library
 - 🔄 Handles kebab-case to PascalCase conversion
 - 🎁 Generates index file for easy importing